Shadow poles in a coupled-channel problem calculated with Berggren basis: Solution using Berggren basis

 The states of the Berggren basis are the solutions of Eq. \eqref{ham_bas} and for each channel they are composed of the resonant basis states which are eigensolutions of Eq. (\ref{ham_bas}) with purely outgoing wave boundary condition, i.e. they correspond to the poles of the $S$-matrix in that channel.
 The resonant states (bound,virtual and resonance solutions) with energy $E_n^{(i)}$ are denoted by $u^{(i)}_n(r)$.
 Beside the resonant states the basis contains scattering states along a complex contour $L$.
 The scattering solutions are denoted by $u^{(i)}(r,E)$ or $u^{(i)}(r,k)$ if we use the energy $E$ or wave number $k$, respectively.

 The shape of the contour $L$ is restricted by certain rules \cite{Be68}.
 In the $k$ plane the contour has to go through the origin and has to be symmetric to the origin, i.e. if $k$ is on the contour $L$ then $-k$ should be on the contour $L$ too.
+Contour $L$ is divided by the origin to two halfs, denoted by $L^+$ and $L^-$.
+The half $L^+$ is between $k=0$ and $k\rightarrow+\infty$ with $Im(k)<0$ in Figure 1 and Figure 2.
+The $L^+$ part for large $|k|$ values has to go back to the real axis and remain there.
+The contribution of the $L^-$ half is equal to the one of $L^+$ and the factor $2$ is included in the normalization of the scattering wave functions.
+When the contour is the full real $k$ line similar decomposition of the $k$ values is used in \cite{newton} proving the completeness of the scattering states.

-Asymptotically i.e. for large $|k|$ values the contour has to go back to the real axis and remain there.
-Only those resonant states have to be included into the Berggren basis whose wave numbers are above the contour $L$.
+In the set up of the basis only those resonant states have to be included into the Berggren basis whose wave numbers are in the shaded area, i.e. between the contour $L^+$ and the positive $k$-axis.
 Similar relations should be hold for the $p$ contour of the second channel.
-(See Figures \ref{r2sheet} and \ref{r3sheet} the wave numbers to be included into the basis should be in the shaded area.)
+(See Figures \ref{r2sheet} and \ref{r3sheet} the wave numbers to be included into the basis should be also in the shaded area of the figures.)

 The completeness relation of the Berggren basis reads